 b) Proven similar technology via testing, modeling, simulation, etc.

-Until the full extent of the user models referenced in the IEEE 802.11 NG60 PAR is understood, the study group cannot completely assess the extent of reasonable testing for those technologies.
-However, IEEE 802.11 is a mature technology which has a wide variety of legacy devices and a proven track record, with several billions of devices shipping each year.
-The increased capabilities envisioned for the baseband and RF parts necessary to implement the amendment are in line with the current progress in technology and not expected to impinge testability.
+IEEE 802.11 is a mature technology which has a wide variety of legacy devices and a proven track record, with several billions of devices shipping each year.
+The principle of scaling the IEEE 802.11 PHY and MACs to higher throughput is also well established by previous amendments within IEEE 802.11, e.g., IEEE 802.11ac-2014 and IEEE 802.11ad-2012.

-The amendment will use modeling and simulation, based on real world deployment, as tools for evaluating performance metrics.
+This project builds on the broad knowledge base and system design experience of available IEEE 802.11ad devices, which serve to prove the existence of similar technologies.
+The experience gained in the development and deployment of IEEE 802.11ac and IEEE 802.11ad devices are applicable to the development of this project.
+For example, channel bonding and multiple-input multiple-output technologies allow reuse of IEEE 802.11ac and IEEE 802.11ad technologies and testing (for example, see https://mentor.ieee.org/802.11/dcn/14/11-14-0606-00-0wng-next-generation-802-11ad.pptx).

+Lastly, the increased capabilities envisioned for the baseband and RF parts necessary to implement the amendment are in line with the current progress in technology, particularly those based on existing IEEE 802.11ad devices, and are not expected to impinge testability.

 1.2.5 Economic Feasibility